Modulation Spaces and Representations for Rieffel's Quantization: Introduction

-If the initial $C^*$-algebra $\A$ is Abelian with Gelfand spectrum $\Si$, one can view Rieffel's formalism as a generalized version of the Weyl calculus associated to the topological dynamical system $(\Si,\Th,\Xi)$ and the elements of $\AA$ as generalized pseudodifferential symbols.
-The standard form is recovered essentially when $\Si=\Xi$ and $\Th$ is the action of the vector group $\Xi$ on itself by translations.
+If the initial $C^*$-algebra $\A$ is Abelian with Gelfand spectrum $\Sigma$\,, one can view Rieffel's formalism as a generalized version of the Weyl calculus associated to the topological dynamical system $(\Sigma,\Theta,\Xi)$ and the elements of $\A$ as generalized pseudodifferential symbols.
+The standard form is recovered essentially when $\Sigma=\Xi$ and $\Theta$ is the action of the vector group $\Xi$ on itself by translations.
 So, aside applications in Deformation Quantization and Noncommutative Geometry, one might want to use Rieffel's calculus for purposes closer to the traditional theory of pseudodifferential operators.
-In \cite{Ma}, relying on the strong functorial connections between "the classical data" $(\Si,\Th,\Xi)$ and the quantized algebra $\AA$, we used the formalism to solve several problems in spectral theory.
-Many other potential applications are in view; their success depends partly of our ability to supply families of function spaces suited to the calculus.
+In \cite{Ma,Ma1}, relying on the strong functorial connections between "the classical data" $(\Sigma, \Theta, \Xi)$ and the quantized algebra $\AA$\,, we used the formalism to solve several problems in spectral theory.
+Other potential applications are in view; their success partly depends of our ability to supply families of function spaces suited to the calculus.
 Since H\"ormader-type symbol spaces seem to be rather difficult to define and use, we turned our attention to the problem of adapting modulation spaces to this general context.

-Modulation spaces are Banach function spaces introduced long ago by H. Feichtinger \cite{F1,F2} and already useful in many fields of pure and applied mathematics.
+Modulation spaces and more general coorbit spaces are Banach function spaces introduced by H. Feichtinger and C. Gr\"ochenig \cite{Fe,Fe1,FG} and already useful in many fields of pure and applied mathematics.
 They are defined by imposing suitable norm-estimates on a certain type of transformations of the function one studies.
-These transformations involve a combination of translations and multiplications with phase factors.
+In the standard case, these transformations involve a combination of translations and multiplications with phase factors.
+The literature on this topic is too vast to be reviewed here.